steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

   end
 ```

 Continue converting all callback functions to destructure the books attribute out of the `BookStore` struct.
 When completed, it is time to move business operations onto the `BookStore` module.
 This process's first step is to *Use the [Extract Function](https://refactoring.com/catalog/extractFunction.html) Refactoring on all business logic*.
 Once the function is extracted, we can Use *[Move Function](https://refactoring.com/catalog/moveFunction.html) refactoring to move a function that references data to the new Module*.
-I won't walk you through these steps in order to keep this article short, but they can be found in [Fowler's book](https://www.amazon.com/Refactoring-Improving-Existing-Addison-Wesley-Signature-ebook/dp/B07LCM8RG2/ref=sr_1_1?dchild=1&keywords=refactoring&qid=1589929247&sr=8-1).
+As a reference you can find a detailed explanation in [Fowler's book](https://www.amazon.com/Refactoring-Improving-Existing-Addison-Wesley-Signature-ebook/dp/B07LCM8RG2/ref=sr_1_1?dchild=1&keywords=refactoring&qid=1589929247&sr=8-1).
 Though it is necessary to follow the steps that Fowler defines in his book due to the lack of automated refactoring support in Elixir—I hope that changes soon.

-Below I have demonstrated a before and after of the two steps (Extract Function, and Move Function).
-This process should be repeated for all operations you wish to extract from the GenServer.
-Here is an example of extracting then moving the `all_books/1` function.
+Now that you have learned the two steps (Extract Function, and Move Function), the process can be repeated for all operations you wish to extract from the GenServer.
+Below is another example of extracting then moving the `all_books/1` function.

 ```elixir
 defmodule BookStore do